-This policy was reviewed by the SPDC on Monday, 23.9.19 and ratified by the FGB on 22.10.19.
+This policy will be ratified by the FGB on 6.10.20.

-The policy will be reviewed again in September 2020.
+The policy will be reviewed again in September 2021.

 Signed by: Mrs. D. Brett Mrs. M. Rastall

 Head teacher and Chair of Governors

 APPENDIX A Definitions of Abuse and other harmful behaviour APPENDIX B LA and NSSP contacts APPENDIX C School Paperwork for recording and reporting concerns APPENDIX D Suggested NSSP flowchart for raising safeguarding concerns about a child APPENDIX E Standards for effective child protection practice in schools APPENDIX F Frequently asked questions APPENDIX G Children who go missing from education APPENDIX H Dealing with indecent or potentially illegal images of children APPENDIX I Dealing with allegations against people who work with children APPENDIX J School child protection files - a guide to good practice